Use audio consistently to strengthen our brand.

 Sonic identity tone

-Sonic identity building blocks
+Sonic building blocks

 1 Arrangement

-moves from a playful section to a more thoughtful area.
+A moves from playful to more thoughtful

 2 Rhythm